ukushu/Ifrit/README.md

 + Ifrit is a Fuze-Swift with fixed Threading issues - no crashes :)

 - Fuze-Swift written for xcode 11 and have warnings :(
-+ Ifrit code is updated to swift 5 standards and there are no build warnings :)
++ Ifrit code is updated to swift's latest standards and there are no build warnings :)

-+ Ifrit have refactored end extended tests :)
++ Ifrit have refactored end extended tests coverage :)
 ```

 ## Usage